 Wallis Point Anchorage

 Leaving the next morning before sunrise posed no issues either.
-In fact, the only challenges that navigating out of there on an early morning tide did pose was when and where to break out the camera for the best photos and videos.
+In fact, the only challenges that navigating out of there on an early morning tide did pose were where and when to break out the camera for the best photos and videos.
 I think we did fairly well in that regard.

 Up Before the Sun